xmlns:og='http://ogp.me/ns#' The Font of Noelage: June 2016

 And that house that we lived in in Donnybrook?
 Well, a few years after we left Donnybrook, it was decided the site would be a great place for a well-aged home facility.
 I have to agree that it was a great site.
 It was adjacent to parkland on the main highway and about fifty metres behind the house was the Preston River.
 On the other side was a huge grassy hill on top of which sat a fine old style colonial home.
 A magnificent view.

 Lesley and I went back to that spot on that Monday long weekend.
-Our house is now long gone, replaced by a very modern looking well aged home facility known as Tuia Lodge.
-Lui Tuia is a friend of ours.
-He was a far sighted and energetic Shire President in the 1970s who was largely responsible for the building and ongoing operation of the facility that now bears his name.
+Our house is now long gone, replaced by a very modern looking well aged home facility known as Minninup Cottages.
+Lui Tuia, a good friend of ours, was instrumental in the establishment and opertation of this well aged facility.
+A few years later Lui was the driving force for the establishment of an Aged Care facility in Donnybrook.
+This was eventually named Tuia Lodge in his honour.
+Lui was a far sighted and energetic Shire President when we first met hi in 1975.
+He later served with distinction on the Bunbury Port Authority and the South-West Health Authority.

-What is also gone is the magnificent view across the river to the old colonial farmhouse on the hill.
-In the intervening 35 years the trees on the far bank have grown, enormously so.
-So it really is a case of not being able to see the scenery for the trees.
+What is also gone from that site of our old house is the magnificent view across the river to the old colonial farmhouse standing high on a hill on the hill.
+In the intervening 35 years, the trees on the far bank of the Preston River have grown, enormously.
+So, it really is a case of not being able to see the scenery for the trees.

-I am very happy to know that our old house now has a great view of the Home of the Mighty Dons, where I put in a lot of work and have such happy memories.
+I am happy to know our old house now has a great view of the football games at the Home of the Mighty Dons, where I had some involvement and have many happy memories.
 Not that people now living in our old house get to see much of the football when they look out their windows.
 The house has a cluster of peppermint trees growing in front of it.

 As we drove off I told Lesley that they needed pruning.
 She just smiled!